Uncategorized

 Death was on Julia Rubino’s mind a lot during 1976.

-The killer openly taunted the police.
-Seeking misplaced attention and public veneration, he wrote rambling and ambiguous letters to journalist Jimmy Breslin who printed them in his column in The Daily News.
+The killer openly taunted the police; seeking misplaced attention and public veneration, he wrote rambling and ambiguous letters to journalist Jimmy Breslin who printed them in his column in The Daily News.
 In his letters the murderer sometimes referenced a cult, hinting that the killings were a rite of passage.
 Other times he claimed a demonic dog owned by his neighbor Sam spoke to him demanding the blood of pretty young girls.

 All the victims were females with long dark hair; as a college student with shoulder-length brunette curls, Julia felt particularly vulnerable.
-When she told her parents she wanted to cut her hair and dye it blonde they said she was over-reacting.
+When she told her parents she wanted to cut her hair and dye it blonde, they said she was over-reacting.
 Julia’s boyfriend Steve told her she was being ridiculous, that there was nothing to worry about.
 He said they were safe in their little town of New Rochelle.
 Violent crimes like that only happened in dangerous urban locations, not quiet Westchester County.

-On July 29 things took an unexpected and shocking turn; the first murders in Westchester County occurred.
-This time the killer’s MO was different and left the police wondering if the shootings were done by the same individual or a copy-cat killer.
-The victims were two girls sitting in a car in a well-lit area – not a girl and her boyfriend in a darkened parking lot.
 The two women were nurses Jody Valenti and Donna Lauria.
-They had been sitting in Jody’s double-parked Oldsmobile outside Donna’s house talking about their night at a New Rochelle disco.
-When Donna opened the car door to leave a man suddenly approached.
+They had been sitting in Jody’s double-parked Oldsmobile outside Donna’s house talking about their night out at a New Rochelle disco.
+When Donna opened the car door to get out, a man suddenly approached.
 Pulling out a gun, he crouched down and opened fire.
 Donna was killed instantly but Jody survived.
-The attack happened quickly however Jody was able to give a description of the assailant; it matched that of the shooter of the previous killings.
+The attack happened quickly, however, Jody was able to give a description of the assailant.
+It matched that of the shooter of the previous killings.

-NAR © 2020
+NAR © 2023

 SWEET LITTLE MAGGIE